We Spoke to Frontline Photojournalist Lynsey Addario About Fear and Female Resilience

 “Libya was incredibly violent,” frontline photojournalist Lynsey Addario begins.
-We’re instantly a world away from the civilised lunchtime chatter and clanging crockery of the London member’s club we’re sat in.
-We’re transported back to March 16th 2011, when Addario and three other New York Times colleagues were taken captive by pro-Gaddafi forces.
+We’re instantly a world away from the civilized lunchtime chatter and clanging crockery of the London member’s club we’re sat in.
+We’re transported back to March 16, 2011, when Addario and three other New York Times colleagues were taken captive by pro-Gaddafi forces.

 Videos by VICE

-Spanning 20 years, Addario’s fearless photojournalistic work has taken her from Afghanistan and Iraq to Congo, Senegal and Gaza.
-Her lense?
+Spanning 20 years, Addario’s fearless photojournalistic work has taken her from Afghanistan and Iraq to Congo, Senegal, and Gaza.
+Her lens?
 Looking for the female experience, or, in her own words, “Looking at women in full picture of where they are.”

-As the title of her new memoir declares: “It’s What I Do”.
-And just how she does it, in an undeniably male-dominated industry, despite multiple kidnappings and near-death experiences – in addition to pregnancy and motherhood – is why we’re here today.
-I’m not the only one fascinated by her story, either: rumour has it that Steven Spielberg is set to direct a biopic based on her book, starring one Jennifer Lawrence.
+As the title of her new memoir declares: “It’s What I Do.”
+And just how she does it, in an undeniably male-dominated industry, despite multiple kidnappings and near-death experiences—in addition to pregnancy and motherhood—is why we’re here today.
+I’m not the only one fascinated by her story, either.
+Rumor has it that Steven Spielberg is set to direct a biopic based on her book, starring Jennifer Lawrence.
 You can imagine the film posters already.

 VICE: In the book, you speak of how the men you worked alongside on the frontline had wives and girlfriends at home, whereas the women chose not to have that set-up.
 Tell me a bit about that.

-You began your frontline photojournalistic career in 2000 when you travelled to Afghanistan without a single assignment commissioned.
+You began your frontline photojournalistic career in 2000 when you traveled to Afghanistan without a single assignment commissioned.
 What went through your mind when you booked that ticket?

 Well, I was never really raised with inhibitions and the fear of failure.
 I think everything always seems worse from the outside then when you get on the ground.
 I was curious, I wanted to see how women were living.
 I really wanted to see if life was as bad as the West thought it was and what the women themselves felt.